MSU-CSE491/CSE491/resources.md

 [The C++ Subreddit](https://www.reddit.com/r/cpp) - New, useful resources are often announced here, along with interesting discussions about the C++ language.

+[C++ Core Guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines) - A set of guidelines to help you leverage "modern" C++.

 ## Video suggestions

 On the class [schedule](schedule.md) you will see class-by-class videos to watch for discussion.
 Here are some additional videos that were informative.